Access | Community | Equity

 A Cal Poly Learn by Doing education presents an array of opportunities for students to explore, create and grow as future leaders.
 Opportunities include undergraduate research, global learning, service learning, internships and special projects.
 High-impact experiences like these are shown to improve a student’s overall success, including likelihood of graduating and career readiness.
 The positive impact is especially true for first-generation college students or those from families with lower incomes.

 A stipend of $1,000 can put a deeper Cal Poly experience within reach.
 Our initial annual goal is $25,000 (or an endowment of $750,000) to provide financial support and mentorship to 25 students each year.
-To support Learn by Doing through Access, Community and Equity, contact Assistant Dean for Development Adam Jarman at 805-756-6776 or email@example.com.
+To support Learn by Doing through Access, Community and Equity, contact the College of Liberal Arts Development office at 805-756-6246 or firstname.lastname@example.org.

 Currently, this program is supported through the Dean's Excellence Fund.
 Any amount to the Dean's Excellence Fund could help support students in the same way.